Salvatore Torquato: Hyperuniformity

 Torquato, together Antonello Scardicchio, has rigorously shown the certain ground states of fermionic systems in any space dimension d are disordered and hyperuniform.
 Daniel Abreu, Torquato and colleagues proved that Weyl–Heisenberg ensembles are hyperuniform.
 Such ensembles include as a special case a multi-layer extension of the Ginibre ensemble modeling the distribution of electrons in higher Landau levels, which is responsible for the quantum Hall effect.
-More recently, it was shown that there are interesting quantum phase transitions in long-range interacting hyperuniform spin chains in a transverse field.
+More recently, it was shown that there are quantum phase transitions in long-range interacting hyperuniform spin chains in a transverse field.